 Insurance Coverage

 If you have a homeowners insurance policy, contact your provider first.
 Hail damage is typically covered, but you’ll need to pay your deductible before insurance kicks in.
 For example, if you have an insured loss worth $1,000 and your deductible is $200, you’ll receive a claims check for $800.
-In many cases, your deductible is a percentage of your home’s dwelling coverage (typically 1%–5%).
+Your deductible is often a percentage of your home’s dwelling coverage (typically 1%–5%).

 Most companies have a time limit for filing an insurance claim—usually six months to two years after the storm’s date.
 Coverage for older roofs may only partially cover repair costs.
 We recommend calling your provider for more information.